HannahHuckstep/ReactoSitePlus/index.md

 4. if a Windows user,installation and database instrucitions can be found [here](https://neo4j.com/docs/operations-manual/current/installation/windows/)

 *More instructions are available from [Neo4j](https://neo4j.com/docs/operations-manual/current/installation/) and [Reactome](https://reactome.org/dev/graph-database)*

+## Analysing Mapped Network

+Now that the network has the data mapped to it, there are a number of ways to analyse the mapped network.
+* Traversal analysis
+* Neighbourhood analysis
+* Find the shortest path between two proteins
+* Minimal Connection Network
+* Manual investigation via cytosscape or Neo4j

+### Traversal Analysis

+### Neighbourhood Analysis

+### Shortest Path

+### Minimal Connection Network

 ## Creating an integrated Database